 The Kingdom of Heaven

-Mankind was made for this planet, we cannot exist outside of the good physicality that God designed us for.
+Mankind was made for this planet, we cannot exist the way God intended outside of the good physicality that God designed us for.
 This world is currently plagued by evil, but evil has been disarmed and will one day be fully defeated (Colossians 2:14-15, Romans 16:20).
 This defeat started when Jesus came and inaugurated his Kingdom, his own nation to rival the nations of the world.
 When we become “born again” we are given citizenship in this eternal nation that will outlast all others.

 Salvation is not heaven, it is the Kingdom of God, Christ’s eternal nation here on Earth.